 According to a recent Forbes article, “COVID-19 raises many new issues during the home sale process.
 For example, does the seller need to disclose whether someone in the house had COVID-19 or died from it?”

-State laws differ when it comes to a broker’s obligation to disclose any emotional or psychological reasons that could create the conditions for a stigmatized property.
+State laws differ regarding a broker’s obligation to disclose any emotional or psychological reasons that could create the conditions for a stigmatized property.
 Common stigmas include murder, suicide, paranormal activity, whether the home was used to commit a crime (such as the buying and selling of drugs), and more.

 Complicated issues come up.